buildo/formo/website/docs/subform.md

 It can be noticed that `subForm` APIs are typesafely distinguished by the `fieldProps` ones.

-In fact, with reference to the previous example, you can't pass `name` or `surname` as argument to `subForm`, but only `familyMembers`
+Note how `subForm` and `fieldProps` statically enforce the correct field names: for example, you can't accidentally call `subForm("surname")`

 ```ts twoslash
 // @include: defs